-I’m a huge fan of Resorts World and I keep visiting it since its open in 2015.
+I’m a huge fan of Resorts World and I keep visiting it since it opened in 2015.
 Yes, nearly five years ago.
 The time flies.
-The fact is it’s a great entertaining complex outside Birmingham’s city centre.
+The fact is it’s a great entertainment complex outside Birmingham’s city centre.

-I was back to Resorts World once again this month.
-This time, invited by my friend Gabriella to enjoy a festive Afternoon Tea at the rooftop bar Sky By the Water.
+I was back at Resorts World once again this month.
+This time, invited by my friend Gabriella to enjoy a Festive Afternoon Tea at the rooftop bar Sky By the Water.

 Placed on the 5th floor of the building, the venue is modern and elegant with different ambient to enjoy food and drinks whether you are visiting it with family or friends.